Ponali/w93-yoink/README.md

 ## Update source code
 **WARNING**: This will only work with "Source" versions of Yoink.
 It is unknown what will happen with a regular version of Yoink.

-If you are developping Yoink with a "Source" version, there are moments where you will need to recompile Yoink once you're done editing the code that makes it.
+If you are developing Yoink with a "Source" version, there are moments where you will need to recompile Yoink once you're done editing the code that makes it.

 To recompile Yoink, simply run `yoink -s` in the terminal.